hphelion/documentation/moonshot/manage.administration-dashboard.tasks-by-tab.md

 </li>

 <li> <i>Optional</i>: On the <b>Integrations</b> tab, select <b>Create Default Resource Pool</b> if you need to create a resource pool for your compute regions.
-You select this option if your HP Cloud OS for Moonshot Operational Dashboard administrator used the advanced method to create compute regions.
+You select this option if your HP Helion Cloud OS for Moonshot Operational Dashboard administrator used the advanced method to create compute regions.
 The advanced option does not automatically create resource pools.
 In most cases, you can leave the default (not selected) for Create Default Resource Pool.
 Operational Dashboard administrators usually create compute regions that automatically contain a resource pool.
 <br /> <br/> <p> <b>Note</b>: You can create a resource pool later.
 See <a href="#how-to-create-a-resource-pool">How to Create a Resource Pool</a>.</p>